paultbarrett/diy-dsp-preamp/pipewire_bluetooth.md

 Main pipewire/wireplumber tweaks:

 - misc fixes because we're headless, no RT, ...
-- no alsa monitor/dynamic creation (players should play only to the A2DP sink)
+- no alsa monitor/dynamic creation (players should play only to BT A2DP sinks)
 - BT sources are routed to `Loopback2`.
 Apps play to recent BT sinks by default (TODO - force it with a wireplumber rule)